PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Taxonomy: XAI vs Trustworthy AI vs Responsible AI

-Explainable AI (XAI): Processes allowing users to understand and trust AI outputs.
-When question asks about "making AI outputs understandable to humans" → answer is XAI.
+Explainable AI (XAI): Processes and methods allowing human users to understand and trust AI outputs.
+When question asks about "making AI outputs understandable to humans" โ†’ answer is XAI.
+XAI focuses on outputs and their interpretability to users and decision-makers.

-Interpretable AI: Degree to which internal model mechanics can be understood.
+Interpretable AI: Degree to which the internal mechanics of an AI model can be understood.
 Narrower and technically-facing vs XAI which is user-facing.

 Responsible AI: Organizational commitment and culture.
 Broader than both.
-Aspirational, not a technical property.
+Aspirational framework for practice, not a specific technical property.

 Narrow vs Strong AI

-Strong AI / AGI: Full generalized human cognitive ability across all domains.
-Does not exist in any commercially deployed system.
+Strong AI / AGI: AI that possesses full generalized human cognitive abilities across all domains.
+Would independently reason, learn, adapt, and apply intelligence across any domain without specific training for each task.
+AGI does not exist in any commercially deployed system.

 Model Taxonomy